All fuel-injected engines, have fuel pressure regulators to maintain a regulated high-pressure level.

 Consequently, if the pressure is out of this range, then the vehicle will not run or will run inefficiently.

-Fuel pressure regulators, keep the fuel pressure, between 25 to 60 pounds, depending on the vehicle.
+So, fuel pressure regulators, keep the fuel pressure, between 25 to 60 pounds, depending on the vehicle.

 There is a main fuel line, from the fuel tank to the fuel rail.
 Also, a return fuel line, from the fuel pressure regulator.
 This return line is located, downstream of all the injectors.